Is Mayo Clinic a Good Charity?

-This page answers a common question about U.S. nonprofit financial efficiency: Is Mayo Clinic Efficient?.
-The answer below pulls directly from IRS Form 990 filings — the public-disclosure document every U.S. tax-exempt organization must file annually — and the LakeQuality efficiency rubric that combines program-spending, executive-compensation, and financial-stability factors into a single grade.
+This page answers a common question about U.S. nonprofit financial efficiency: Is Mayo Clinic a Good Charity?.
+The answer below pulls directly from IRS Form 990 filings — the public-disclosure document every U.S. tax-exempt organization must file annually — and the NonprofitTruth efficiency rubric that combines financial-reserve, revenue-consistency, and officer-compensation factors into a single grade.
 Why this matters: every U.S. taxpayer subsidizes the nonprofit sector indirectly — donations are tax-deductible, nonprofit income is exempt, and many nonprofit employees benefit from sector-specific tax provisions.
 The public-disclosure regime exists specifically to give donors and policy-makers the data they need to judge whether the subsidy is well-spent on a given organization.

 The detailed answer below uses the actual Form 990 numbers, explains how to read them, and translates the technical accounting into the donor-relevant version of the question.